 - .01 In many financial statement audits, the auditor uses the work and reports of other auditors and specialists.
 Other auditors may include independent public accounting (IPA) firms, inspectors general (IG), state auditors, and internal auditors.
-Specialists may include statisticians, actuaries, economists, and information technology professionals. - .02 FAM 600 provides guidance to auditors on designing and performing oversight and other procedures when using the work of others as follows: - evaluating the objectivity and competence of other auditors or specialists (FAM 615), - using the work of an auditor's specialist (FAM 620), - using the work of a management's specialist (FAM 625), - audits of group financial statements and using the work of component auditors (FAM 630), - entities using the work of a service organization (FAM 640), - using the work of an internal auditor (FAM 645), and - IG oversight of contracted IPAs (FAM 670). - .03 The auditor may contract with an IPA firm to perform the entire audit.
+Specialists may include statisticians, actuaries, economists, and information technology professionals. - .02 U.S. Government Accountability Office (GAO) and Council of the Inspectors General on Integrity and Efficiency's (CIGIE) Financial Audit Manual (FAM) 600 provides guidance to auditors of federal entities on designing and performing oversight and other procedures when using the work of others as follows: - evaluating the objectivity and competence of other auditors or specialists (FAM 615), - using the work of an auditor's specialist (FAM 620), - using the work of management's specialists (FAM 625), - audits of group financial statements and using the work of component auditors (FAM 630), - entities using the work of a service organization (FAM 640), - using the work of an internal auditor (FAM 645), and - IG oversight of contracted IPAs (FAM 670). - .03 The auditor may contract with an IPA firm to perform the entire audit.
 FAM 670 provides guidance to IGs in designing procedures for the oversight on those engagements, and FAM 615 provides guidance on evaluating their objectivity and competence. - The auditor may contract with an IPA firm to perform parts of an audit.
 An auditor may find FAM 630, adapted as necessary in the circumstances, useful when that auditor involves other auditors (those with expertise in accounting or auditing) in the audit of financial statements that are not group financial statements.
-For example, an auditor may involve another auditor to observe the inventory count or inspect physical fixed assets at a remote location (AU-C 600.02).
-The auditor's responsibilities for supervising other auditors who are essentially functioning as part of the audit team are the same as those for supervising other audit team members, as discussed in FAM 210 and 215 (including FAM 210.04 specifically).
+For example, an auditor may involve another auditor to observe the inventory count or inspect physical fixed assets at a remote location (AICPA's Auditing Standards [Clarified] (AU-C) 600.02).
+The auditor's responsibilities for supervising other auditors who are essentially functioning as part of the engagement team are the same as those for supervising other engagement team members, as discussed in FAM 200.
 However, as outside auditors are not subject to a firm's quality control procedures, the auditor should evaluate their objectivity and competence (see FAM 615).